iam-frankqiu/js-algorithms/README.md

-# js-sorting-algorithms
+# js-algorithms
-Some sorting algorithms implemented by javascript.
+Some algorithms implemented by javascript.

 ## heap sorting